marcusholmgren/mws-restaurant-stage-1/README.md

 ### What do I do from here?

 1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this, and you don't even need to know Python.
 For most people, it's already installed on your computer.
+2. This frontend project have a dependency on the [mws-restaurant-stage-2](https://github.com/udacity/mws-restaurant-stage-2) server project for holding restaurant data.

+#### Frontend
 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

 2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
 3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
 4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

+#### Backend
+The frontend server is configured and expecting the backend serve to be reachable on `http://localhost:1337/restaurants`

+1. With a local clone of the backend server project [mws-restaurant-stage-2](https://github.com/udacity/mws-restaurant-stage-2)
+2. Install project dependancies and start the server.

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.